UnivalencePrinciple/2LTT-Agda/README.md

 ---

-For questions and suggestions, please write to euskuplu@usc.edu
+For questions and suggestions, please write to uskupluelif@gmail.com